 8 Instagram Tools You Can Access With a Professional Account

-Although business and creator accounts do have a few key differences, they have access to a similar set of tools.
+Although business and creator accounts have a few key differences, they have access to a similar set of tools.
 First, we’ll look at the tools and features you can access with either type of professional account.

 1. Professional dashboard